akamolphat/ENM_NZ_sturnid/scripts/starling/README.md

 * `02*` - clip environmental variables to shapefiles to create input environmental variable files.
 This clean up the environmental tiff files. `02_`, `02b_`, `02c` were ran with a slurm script. `02d` was run interactively.
 * `03*` - clean starling occurrences.
 * `04*` - thin starling occurrences.
+* `05*`
-* `05*` - converts tiff files to dataframe.
-This is used for NOA, but also for ease in performing correlations to assess variable collinearity when using the environmental variables for the ENM.
+  * `05_*` - converts tiff files to dataframe, but only for subsets of the dataset.
+This is because the native range is too large.
+This is for performing correlations to assess variable collinearity when using the environmental variables for the ENM.
+  * `05b_*` - converts tiff files to dataframe for UK and NZ.
+This is used for NOA.
-* `06*` - performs correlation analyses (Pearson's; 06b_*.sl include for Spearmans, but not used in the end.
-Spearman's require a lot more computation power).
+* `06*` - performs correlation analyses.
 ### ENM
 * `ENM\` - contains scripts used to perform ENMs on myna data
 ### NOA